SmartReply 2010 is an utility for Exchange Server/Office 365 users who need to send mail from different addresses.

-This utility provides a Microsoft® Outlook® user the ability to easily select the From address of the new, replied or forwarded message.
+This utility allows an Outlook user the ability to easily select the From address of the new, replied or forwarded message.

 The message can be replied with the same From address as original message has been sent to.